How to Get Horribly Lost

 Now, take a look at these other road marks you might see on the route:

-Those three marks all have one thing in common -- they have ABSOLUTELY NOTHING TO DO WITH OUR RIDE!
+Those three sets of marks all have one thing in common -- they have ABSOLUTELY NOTHING TO DO WITH OUR RIDE!
 They are from other events, or put there by the utility companies to show where to dig.

 Whenever someone gets lost on the ride, if they survive I ask them what went wrong, and after they stop yelling at me, 50 percent of them say something such as this: